 Canon 1000D vs Olympus E-P2

-The Canon EOS 1000D (called Canon XS in some regions) and the Olympus PEN E-P2 are two digital cameras that were announced, respectively, in June 2008 and November 2009.
+The Canon EOS 1000D (called Canon XS in some regions) and the Olympus PEN E-P2 are two digital cameras that were officially introduced, respectively, in June 2008 and November 2009.
 The 1000D is a DSLR, while the E-P2 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (1000D) and a Four Thirds (E-P2) sensor.
-The Canon has a resolution of 10.1 megapixel, whereas the Olympus provides 12.2 MP.
+The Canon has a resolution of 10.1 megapixels, whereas the Olympus provides 12.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-P2 is considerably smaller (31 percent) than the Canon 1000D.
 Moreover, the E-P2 is markedly lighter (29 percent) than the 1000D.
 In this context, it is worth noting that neither the 1000D nor the E-P2 are weather-sealed.